Wi5/wi5-aggregation/README.md

 |         ...          |
 |-------- A-MPDU ----->|            Last A-MPDU
 |                      |
-|------ BA Request --->|            Block ACK reques
+|------ BA Request --->|            Block ACK request
 |                      |
 |<------- BA  ---------|            Block ACK
 ```

 It creates a "fake AP" called `ap0` and starts sending beacons.

-When a STA is associated to this "fake AP," the software runs all the
+When the association of the STA to this "fake AP" is completed, the software runs all the mechanisms required for sending a number of A-MPDUs to it, and ends.

 How to use the software
 -----------------------